cnbtwriteups/Inferno_CTF_2019/Web Crackme.md

 ![](images/webcrackme5.png)

-Now, lets go ahead and check out the next hex value `0x5579`, which will become `0x7955` due to endienness.
+Now, lets go ahead and check out the next hex value `0x5579`, which will become `0x7955` due to endianness.

-Let's now go ahead and put this value into the 3rd bit of the variable (overwriting the d3, as it was there previously, due to the `(i32.const 3)`)
+Let's now go ahead and put this value into the 3rd byte of the variable (overwriting the d3, as it was there previously, due to the `(i32.const 3)`)

 Our variable should now look like this.

 ![](images/webcrackme6.png)

-Now the final piece of the first variable should be very easy, as it is just one bit, meaning we don't have to mess with it for endenness, and just have to place it directly into the 5th section.
+Now the final piece of the first variable should be very easy, as it is just one byte, meaning we don't have to mess with it for endianness, and just have to place it directly into the 5th section.

 Combining all the pieces together, this yields us with `0xefbe59795566`